1% and Proud.

 We believe that capitalism, despite its numerous flaws, is still the best system ever invented to unleash human potential and bring the greatest good to the greatest number.
 Don't just take our word for it — read a few pages of de Tocqueville, or listen to Bono* if you don't believe us.
 Any Cuban on any street corner in Havana will sadly agree, too.
 Ha!

 Our goal at ONEUPMANSHIP is to man up everyone around here up a bit.
 While splitting infinitives, and preaching the joys of making money — because we know that free markets, unlike free love, music, art, or good intentions, really can change the world.
 For the better, of course.
-And that's exactly what we plan on doing — one tongue-in-cheek, Darwinian, money-loving game at a time.
+And that's exactly what we plan on doing — one tongue-in-cheek, Darwinian, money-making game at a time.

 So, we invite you to come test your wits against ours: Buy low, sell high.
 Visit Vegas and bet big.
 And win big.
 Fight a Thumb War.
 Knuckles?
 Bloody hell!
 Knock out 25 pushups.
 Boom, boom, boom.
 Fork over fees and pay fines.
 Go bankrupt.
 My buildings are taller.
 Lose your shorts, literally.
 Snatch trophies up.
 Liar's Poker anyone?